Who Was David Cassidy?

-Singer, actor and TV star David Cassidy was born on April 12, 1950, in New York, New York.
-Son of actor and singer Jack Cassidy, David Cassidy has built his own career as an entertainer, most notably as one of the stars of the musical television series, The Partridge Family, in the 1970s.
+Singer, actor and TV star David Cassidy was born on April 12, 1950, in New York City.
+Son of actor and singer Jack Cassidy and actress Evelyn Ward, Cassidy built his own career as an entertainer, most notably as one of the stars of the musical television series The Partridge Family in the 1970s.
 Growing up, he was surrounded by show business.
-In addition to his father, Cassidy's mother, Evelyn Ward, was also an actress.
 His parents divorced when he was a child, and his father married actress and singer Shirley Jones in 1956.

 By the mid-1970s, however, Cassidy's teen fan base had moved on.
-He then got his own television drama David Cassidy Man Undercover in 1978, but it only lasted for one season.
-After the series ended, Cassidy worked a lot in the theater, performing in regional and touring productions.
+He landed his own television drama, David Cassidy - Man Undercover, in 1978, but it only lasted for one season.
+After the series ended, Cassidy found work in theater, performing in regional and touring productions.
 He then had a successful run in Las Vegas, beginning with the show EFX in 1996.
 With his 1999 Vegas production, The Rat Pack Is Back!, Cassidy served as co-writer and co-producer.
-The following year, he starred in At the Copa, which he composed with his third wife Sue Shifrin-Cassidy.
+The following year, he starred in At the Copa, which he composed with his third wife, Sue Shifrin-Cassidy.

-More recently, Cassidy shared his life experiences with readers in his 2007 autobiography, Could It Be Forever?
+Cassidy shared his life experiences with readers in his 2007 autobiography, Could It Be Forever?
 My Story.
-He continues to tour, performing live for audiences in the United States and abroad.
-He has also recently returned to television in the comedy series entitled Ruby and the Rockits, developed and produced by his brother Shaun and co-starring his brother Patrick, in 2009.
+He continued to tour, performing live for audiences in the United States and abroad.
+He also returned to television in the comedy series entitled Ruby and the Rockits, developed and produced by his brother Shaun and co-starring his brother Patrick, in 2009.
 In 2013, he made a guest appearance on CSI: Crime Scene Investigation.

-Cassidy has two children.
-From a relationship with model Sherri Williams, he has a daughter named Katie Cassidy who is also an actress and singer.
-Cassidy and his third wife in 1991, the two had a son, Beau.
+Cassidy had two children.
+From his relationship with model Sherry Williams, he fathered a daughter named Katie, who is also an actress and singer.
+After marrying his third wife in 1991, the two had a son, Beau.
 The couple finalized their divorce in 2016.